kitnil/awesome/README.md

 - [nix-pills](https://github.com/NixOS/nix-pills) -
 - [spacemacs-content](https://github.com/practicalli/spacemacs-content) - Content for the book - Clojure Development with Spacemacs
 - [Emacs-Elisp-Programming](https://github.com/caiorss/Emacs-Elisp-Programming) - Tutorial about programming Elisp and Emacs text editor customization.
-- [docker-curriculum](https://github.com/prakhar1989/docker-curriculum) - :dolphin: A comprehensive tutorial on getting started with Docker!
 - [You-Dont-Need-JavaScript](https://github.com/you-dont-need/You-Dont-Need-JavaScript) - CSS is powerful, you can do a lot of things without JS.
 - [emacs-bootstrap](https://github.com/editor-bootstrap/emacs-bootstrap) - Your on-the-fly Emacs development environment.
 - [literate-programming-examples](https://github.com/limist/literate-programming-examples) - A collection of literate programming examples using Emacs Org mode; these examples are directly usable (copy and start hacking), and/or can serve as educational literate programs.
 Clojure will be the preferred language.